Joseph Schumpeter: Business cycles

 Schumpeter's relationships with the ideas of other economists were quite complex in his most important contributions to economic analysis – the theory of business cycles and development.
 Following neither Walras nor Keynes, Schumpeter starts in The Theory of Economic Development with a treatise of circular flow which, excluding any innovations and innovative activities, leads to a stationary state.
 The stationary state is, according to Schumpeter, described by Walrasian equilibrium.
 The hero of his story is the entrepreneur.

-The entrepreneur disturbs this equilibrium and is the prime cause of economic development, which proceeds in a cyclic fashion along with several time scales.
+The entrepreneur disturbs this equilibrium and is the prime cause of economic development, which proceeds cyclically along with several time scales.
 In fashioning this theory connecting innovations, cycles, and development, Schumpeter kept alive the Russian Nikolai Kondratiev's ideas on 50-year cycles, Kondratiev waves.

 Schumpeter suggested a model in which the four main cycles, Kondratiev (54 years), Kuznets (18 years), Juglar (9 years), and Kitchin (about 4 years) can be added together to form a composite waveform.
 A Kondratiev wave could consist of three lower-degree Kuznets waves.
 Each Kuznets wave could, itself, be made up of two Juglar waves.
 Similarly two (or three) Kitchin waves could form a higher degree Juglar wave.
 If each of these were in phase; more importantly, if the downward arc of each was simultaneous so that the nadir of each was coincident, it would explain disastrous slumps and consequent depressions.
 As far as the segmentation of the Kondratiev Wave, Schumpeter never proposed such a fixed model.
 He saw these cycles varying in time – although in a tight time frame by coincidence – and for each to serve a specific purpose.

 Keynesianism

 In Schumpeter's theory, Walrasian equilibrium is not adequate to capture the key mechanisms of economic development.
 Schumpeter also thought that the institution enabling the entrepreneur to buy the resources needed to realize his vision was a well-developed capitalist financial system, including a whole range of institutions for granting credit.
-One could divide economists among (1) those who emphasized "real" analysis and regarded money as merely a "veil" and (2) those who thought monetary institutions are important and money could be a separate driving force.
+One could divide economists among (1) those who emphasized "real" analysis and regarded money as merely a "veil" and (2) those who thought monetary institutions were important and money could be a separate driving force.
 Both Schumpeter and Keynes were among the latter.